Nail your bride speech

 - your side-kicks for the day – bridesmaids etc

 There may be others you want to mention (children or your partner already have?) but resist the urge to read out half the guest list.
 Nothing kills off a speech quicker than a tedious thank you list.

 The 5 rules to writing a great bride’s speech

 A heart-warming tribute to your bride should be the focus of your speech but remember every bride thinks her partner is gorgeous, kind and generally amaaazing.
 Cut the cliches and concentrate on what makes your woman unique.
 Is she a library-lover, a technology fiend, a devoted foodie?
 Nailing her individual and quirky characteristics shows you ‘get her’ Avoid words like ‘soulmate’ or ‘beautiful’, anything that’s overused.

 All wedding speeches need to be humorous.
 That’s what hooks people into your story and makes speeches a wedding highlight.
 Of course, being funny isn’t about finding good jokes on the internet but rather making witty observations about your relationship.
 Conduct a courtship-autopsy; what have you and your girlfriend done together, what have you argued about, what seems to be a regular theme in your relationship?
 See what you can have fun with.

 Rule 3 Tell a story

-Right this is the important bit.
+Right, this is the crucial bit.
 Your speech should tell a story.
-Yes it’s made up of lots of different elements but it needs to hook people in from the beginning, establish a theme and carry that through to an almighty climax.
-One basic example was a teacher who talked about the lessons she had learnt from her partner – the good, the bad and the ability to now shout a range of football chants.
+Yes, it’s made up of lots of different elements, but it needs to hook people in from the beginning, establish a theme and carry that through to an almighty climax.
+One example was a teacher who talked about the lessons she had learnt from her partner – the good, the bad and the ability to now shout a range of football chants.